mbroersen/jeloquent/README.md

 * use the relation names of laravel eloquent
 * simple setup of the relations
 * return arrays collections of relations
+* add easy accessors for relations on model
 * keep the package lightweight and for modern browsers